emmercm/www/src/blog/reducing-docker-layers.md

 RUN sleep 300
 ```

-Every time the source files change it invalidates the build cache of the `RUN` instruction, causing long build times.
+Every time the source files change it invalidates the build cache of the `COPY` instruction and every instruction after it, causing long build times.

 ## Conclusion

 There are definite advantages and disadvantages for targeting the fewest possible number of layers in your images.

-Me personally, I like to squeeze the layers and sizes out of public images I maintain, but when it comes to a workplace environment where productivity is valued higher I tend to optimize for using the build cache for faster local builds.
+Me personally, I like to squeeze the layers and size out of public images I maintain, but when it comes to a workplace environment where productivity is valued higher I tend to optimize for using the build cache for faster local builds.